ZhixinShen03/cse15l-lab-reports/lab report 1.md

        ![Image](12.png)

     when ls command with no arguments is run, directory is root.

-     it will shows all the directories and files, when ls command with no argument.
+    when ls command with no argument, it will shows all the directories and files.

-     it is not error, it is successfully show out all directories and files.
+    it is not error, it is successfully show out all directories and a path to a directory as an argument.

-  3. an exmaple of using the command with a path to a directory as an argument.
+  2. an exmaple of using the command with a path to a directory as an argument.

        ![Image](10.png)

-     when ls command with a path to a directory as an argument, directory is lecture1
+     when ls command with a path to a directory as an argument, directory is lecture1.

+     when ls command with a path to a directory as an argument, it will shows all the file that in the directory.

+     it is not error, it is successfully show out all files.

-  5. an example of using the command with a path to a file as an argument.
+  3. an example of using the command with a path to a file as an argument.

        ![Image](11.png)

+     when ls command with a path to a file as an argument, directory is lecture1.

+     ls command only show out the directory and files.

+     it is not error.

+cat command